Study Abroad Program Overview

 The joint program is pioneering pedagogy that cultivates globally astute students and creative alumni with a solid foundation in engineering.
 English-taught courses in electrical, computer and mechanical engineering emphasize shared learning with state-of-the-art laboratory research.
 The program is located in southwest Shanghai, less than an hour from downtown by public transportation.

-UM-SJTU Joint Institute Scholarships: All UCEAP participants in the fall 2017 semester at the Joint Institute will receive a $2,000 scholarship.
+UCEAP Program Scholarships: All UCEAP participants in the Fall 2018 UM-SJTU program will receive a $2,000 scholarship.
 See the Cost page

 Enjoy this video of UCEAP students sharing their stories and experiences of life in Shanghai.